AI-Powered M&A Due Diligence

 "True data sovereignty is mathematically superior to a legal contract saying we will pay you if we get hacked."

 An indemnification clause is a promise.
-Local inference on a firm-owned appliance is a physical fact.
+Sovereign inference on dedicated infrastructure under our exclusive control is a physical fact.
 One survives a lawsuit.
 The other survives a breach.
 A senior partner evaluating risk does the math without having to be told what to conclude.

 Contractual Remedy